durbank/ELA-model/Docs/Methods.md

 Approximately ten quasi-equally spaced points along the length of the glacier are often sufficient to constrain the exponential curve, though the optimum number depends on the length and complexity of the bed topography.
 This two-term exponential estimate is best suited for valleys with relatively simple bed topographies.
-Caution should be used when applying this method to glacier beds with more complex bed features, such as steep cliffs or over deepenings, as these are not always readily captured in the model (Figure 1).
+Caution should be used when applying this method to glacier beds with more complex bed features, such as steep cliffs or over deepenings, as these are not always readily captured in the model.

 ### Glacier width modeling